-2) explain which workpackages, contribute directly to EACH of the project objectives
+2) explain which workpackages contribute directly to EACH of the project objectives

+- 3. Implementation

-3.1 Workplan and Resources (~14 tables - including tables)
+- 3.1 Workplan and Resources (~14 tables including tables)

 - 3.1.1 Workplan overall structure

 - 3.1.2 Gantt chart

 - 3.1.3 Pert chart

 - 3.1.4 Detailed workpackage description

 - 3.1.5 List of deliverables and milestones

 - 3.1.6 Implementation risks and mitigation

+- 3.1.7 Resources

-3.2 Capacity of participants and consortium as a whole (~ 3 pages)
+- 3.2 Capacity of participants and consortium as a whole (~ 3 pages)

-3.2.1 Consortium description
+- 3.2.1 Consortium description

-3.2.2 Complementarity and roles per partner
+- 3.2.2 Complementarity and roles per partner

+- 3.2.3 Industrial involvement for possible exploitation
-In this section or in the one above, you prepare based on a Spreadsheet the visual representation across time of each of the project workpackages and tasks.

-You can use a spreadsheet and have one month per column and in case the project has long duration then you use quarters per column.
-For easier understanding, you can use something similar to the example, where the tasks and workpackages, are identified on the Gantt bars
+In this section or in the one above, you prepare based on a Spreadsheet the visual representation across time of each of the project workpackages, and tasks.
+You can use a spreadsheet and have one month per column and in case the project has long duration then you use quarters you can use a spreadsheet and have one month per column and in case the project has long duration then you use quarters per column.
+For easier understanding, you can use something similar to the example, where the tasks and workpackages, are identified on the Gantt bars.

+- 3. Implementation

-3.1 Workplan and Resources (~14 tables - including tables)
+- 3.1 Workplan and Resources (~14 tables including tables)

-3.1.1 Workplan overall structure
+- 3.1.1 Workplan overall structure

-3.1.2 Gantt chart
+- 3.1.2 Gantt chart

-3.1.3 Pert chart
+- 3.1.3 Pert chart

 - 3.1.4 Detailed workpackage description

 - 3.1.5 List of deliverables and milestones

 - 3.1.6 Implementation risks and mitigation

+- 3.1.7 Resources

-3.2 Capacity of participants and consortium as a whole (~ 3 pages)
+- 3.2 Capacity of participants and consortium as a whole (~ 3 pages)

-3.2.1 Consortium description
+- 3.2.1 Consortium description

-3.2.2 Complementarity and roles per partner
+- 3.2.2 Complementarity and roles per partner

-Graphical presentation of the components (Pert Diagram

-d it is 1. then
+- 3.2.3 Industrial involvement for possible exploitation

+- 3. Implementation

 - 3.1 Workplan and Resources (~14 tables including tables)

 - 3.1.1 Workplan overall structure

 - 3.1.2 Gantt chart

 - 3.1.3 Pert chart

 - 3.1.4 Detailed workpackage description

 - 3.1.5 List of deliverables and milestones

 - 3.1.6 Implementation risks and mitigation

 - 3.1.7 Resources

 - 3.2 Capacity of participants and consortium as a whole (~ 3 pages)

 - 3.2.1 Consortium description

 - 3.2.2 Complementarity and roles per partner

+- 3.2.3 Industrial involvement for possible exploitation